Analog to Digital

 the parts on the SLIM-ADC-16.

 c.
-PLSLIM-ADC-16 Rev B Parts List on
+PLSLIM-ADC-16 Rev B. Parts List.
+Maintained on this

 Download the AD7685 data sheet at: